FamilySearch/fs-php-lite/README.md

 $response->finalUrl;
 $response->body;

-// If the response included a JSON in the body then it will be parsed into an
+// If the response included JSON in the body then it will be parsed into an
-// associated array and be available via the `data` property.
+// associative array and be available via the `data` property.
 $response->data;
 ```